 - Assessments: Let us show you from our experienced staff, how to prepare most effective on the RSPO certification.

-- Training: Educate yourself or your employees to internally maintain your RSPO system and develop.
+- Training: Educate yourself or your employees to internally maintain and develop your RSPO system.

-- Events and webinars: Find out about the possibilities of RSPO in our events in our live webinars.
+- Events and webinars: Find out about the possibilities of RSPO in our live events or our webinars.

 DNV GL is a member of the Sustainable Palm Oil Forum (FONAP)